Hailiax/HLX/HeLX/README.md

 HeLX is a new language that introduces:
 * OOP without any keywords (no new, this, super, extends, class, etc)
 * a new pointer model that's explicit and intuitive
-* a completly new insanly minimal, clean, flexible, and intuitive syntax
+* a completly new insanely minimal, clean, flexible, and intuitive syntax

 HeLX, once finished, will:
 * introduce a single intuitive token to unify functional programming, concurrent/async flow, and static properties (no static, async, await, etc)